Sierrita Lateral Project

 - February 7-8 — Filed full FERC application and presidential permit application

-- Fourth quarter 2013 — FERC approval/ State Dept. presidential permit approval anticipated
+- Second quarter 2014 — FERC approval anticipated

-- First quarter 2014 — Construction begins (subject to regulatory approvals)
+- Second quarter 2014 — Construction begins (subject to regulatory approvals)

 - September 2014 — Anticipated project in service